Bridge Is My Card Game: What Is Yours?

 On the other hand, Duplicate bridge is an organized, more competitive form of the game.
 This is usually for larger groups, and is played at a set time and place.
 It's called duplicate because the exact same hands are played at every table and scores are compared among tables.
 Each partnership plays several other partnerships, and everyone plays the same number of hands (usually 24-27 hands) in the same time period usually from three to four hours.
 Now for a short history of my favorite card game.

-Contract Bridge was invented in the 1920s and in the following decades it was popularised especially in the USA by Ely Culbertson.
+Contract Bridge was invented in the 1920's and in the following decades it was popularized especially in the USA by Ely Culbertson.
 Bridge currently occupies a position of great prestige, and is more comprehensively organised than any other card game.
 There are clubs, tournaments and championships throughout the world.

 Rubber Bridge is the basic form of Contract Bridge, played by four players.
 Informal social bridge games are often played this way, and rubber bridge is also played in clubs for money.